 This is one of the sub-types of FFL, characterized by giving a pulse filtration in which a short pulse of a signal will not generate a response but a persistent response will generate a short delay.
 Importantly, the signal response is fastened after one shut off.
 Such a vital mode of signal transduction in genetic or cellular regulatory system is observed in metabolic pathways and protein-gene interaction network.

 5. Incoherent type 1 FFL (I1-FFL)

-It is known to be pulse generator and response accelerator.
+It is known to be a pulse generator and response accelerator.
 Two signal pathways function in two opposite ways, one signal activates and the other represses.
 After repression, a pulse dynamics is generated.
-Importantly, it speeds up the activation of any gene, not necessarily a gene of transcription factor.
-Feed forward regulation shows better regulation than negative feedback.
+Importantly, it speeds up the activation of any gene, not necessarily a gene of a transcription factor.
+Feedforward regulation shows better regulation than negative feedback.

 6. Multi-output FFLs

 The same regulator controls (regulates) multiple genes of the same system.

 This motif occurs when a single gene regulates a single set of a gene with no additional regulation.
 This is significant when genes are carrying out a specific function and therefore need to be activated in the synchronized manner.